-- During enrollment, students may acquire a short-term disabling condition, often due to injury or surgery.
-This temporary disability is covered by the 2008 ADAAA which allows students to apply for and receive reasonable and appropriate temporary accommodations. - In order to receive temporary accommodations, please fill out the Temporary Accommodation Application and submit the appropriate documentation with an anticipated end date. (refer to Documentation Requirements on p.
-10-15) - After submitting the application and documentation, the student must set up an intake interview with the Director of Academic and Disability Support Services who will determine the appropriate accommodations.
+During enrollment, students may acquire a short-term disabling condition often due to injury or surgery.
+This temporary disability is covered by the ADA Amendments Act (ADAAA) of 2008 which allows students to apply for and receive reasonable and appropriate temporary accommodations.

+In order to receive temporary accommodations, please fill out the online Accommodations Request Form and submit the appropriate documentation with an anticipated end date.
+(Refer to Documentation Requirements on p.
+10-16)

+After submitting the online Accommodations Request Form and documentation, the student must set up an intake interview with the Manager of Accessibility & Student Advocacy who will determine the appropriate accommodations.